 Research published in Experimental Biology and Medicine (Royal Society of Medicine Press) concludes that acupuncture prevents the harmful production of chemicals created by stress.
 So receiving regular Acupuncture treatments and taking herbs when appropriate can help to reduce the risk of heart disease, stroke and cancer by relieving stress.

-Initially, I recommend weekly treatments to bring your body, mind and spirit back into balance and address specific conditions.
-Once your primary concerns have been addressed many of my clients have found that regular treatments are a wonderful investment in their general health and wellbeing as they may experience more restful sleep, improved digestion, better immunity, reduced stress and enhanced emotional wellbeing.
+Everyone is different, however, I initially recommend weekly treatments for 4-6 weeks to bring your body, mind and spirit back into balance and address specific conditions.
+Once your primary concerns have been addressed many of my clients have found that regular monthly treatments are a wonderful investment in their general health and wellbeing as they may experience more restful sleep, improved digestion, better immunity, reduced stress and enhanced emotional wellbeing.

 Acupuncture really is beneficial both from a preventative medicine perspective and for the treatment of many conditions.
 So book in for a treatment today and relax, relieve pain and re-energise.